213974/NINDODB/README.md

 Follow these steps to get a local copy up and running.

+If you run into any problems add `solonovo` on discord.

 ### Prerequisites

 You will need **Node.js (v18.x or higher)** installed.